vuestorefront/shopware-pwa/docs/landing/concepts/plugins.md

 ## Add pages and layouts in plugin <Badge text="from v0.9" type="info"/>

 Adding custom pages and layouts is very similar to injecting into the project slot.
+Under the hood, it uses the same mechanism.

 :::warning Important!
 Custom plugins and pages will be added **only** if the theme and project don't have them.
 You **cannot** overwrite existing layouts and pages through the plugin.
 :::

-first, we'll create new layout, let's call it `myCustomLayout.vue`, call look like this:
+first, we'll create new layout, let's call it `myCustomLayout.vue`, it can look like this:

 ```vue
 <template>